dustin-archive/dev-server/readme.md

                   --watch "src/**/*.html" "make html"
 ```

-Use `$_FILE` inside the command string if you need access to the path.
+Use `$FILE` inside the command string if you need access to the path.

 The server can be configured through the environment variables: